 |Magistrate Arlene Clay||

-Born in 1912 and originally from Maine, Arlene Clay came to Nome, Alaska in 1944 with her husband, Earl, to work for the Civil Aeronautics Administration (CAA) [now the Federal Aviation Administration].
+Born in 1912 and originally from Maine, Arlene Clay came to Nome, Alaska in 1944 with her husband, Earl, to work for the Civil Aeronautics Administration (CAA) .
 In 1946, they moved to Aniak, Alaska to serve another two years with the CAA.
 They enjoyed life along the Kuskokwim River, so they made Aniak their home.
-Arlene served as Aniak’s magistrate from 1960 to 1977, and lived in a cabin on the Kuskokwim River for 67 years until her move to a...
+Arlene served as Aniak’s magistrate from 1960 to 1977, and lived in a cabin on the Kuskokwim River for 67 years until her move to a retirement community in Wasilla in early 2011....
 Read More

 |Judge Beverly Cutler||